HiLiftPW-Committee/HiLiftPW-Committee.github.io/_pages/HLPW6_TC1_Post.md

 ## Postprocessing: Mean Surface Pressures and Skin Friction Extraction
-The surface data are to be extracted along several pressure rows, which are defined using hte equation Ax + By + C = D. The definitions of these planes are contained in [this spreadsheet](https://aiaa-hlpw.org/assets/HLPW6/tc1/TC1_Pressure_Rows.xlsx), and shown graphically below.
+The surface data are to be extracted along several pressure rows, which are defined using the equation Ax + By + C = D. The definitions of these planes are contained in [this spreadsheet](https://aiaa-hlpw.org/assets/HLPW6/tc1/TC1_Pressure_Rows.xlsx), and shown graphically below.

 The first figure shows the basic layout of the chordwise rows.
 On the wing and slat, there are 7 pressure rows defined, WA through WG, and SA through SG.
 Each pressure row is defined by a single plane.
 Note that, when deployed, the pressure tap rows on the slat are not aligned with the wing (they are aligned only when stowed).
-The deployed flaps only have 3 rows defined, FA through FC.
+The deployed flaps have 3 rows defined, FA through FC.

 ![](https://aiaa-hlpw.org/assets/HLPW6/tc1/TC1_Belts_Chordwise_Labeled.png)

 Additionally, there are 6 spanwise pressure rows defined over the wing, WSA through WSF.
 Note that Spanwise Row F also extends across the flap element, as belt FSF.
 This layout is shown in the figure below.
+For the spanwise rows, only data on the upper surfaces is requested though cuts through the entire upper and lower wing surface are also acceptable.

 ![](https://aiaa-hlpw.org/assets/HLPW6/tc1/TC1_Belts_Spanwise_labeled.png)